History of Counting Crows in Timeline

 2022: Butter Miracle Tour and Israel Performance

-During the 2022 Butter Miracle Tour, Counting Crows performed live in Israel for the first time, playing in an amphitheater in Ra'anana.
+During the 2022 Butter Miracle Tour, Counting Crows performed live in Israel for the first time in the city of Ra'anana.

-In April 2023, Counting Crows returned to Australia and New Zealand for a series of headlining shows, supported by Frank Turner.
+In April 2023, Counting Crows returned to Australia and New Zealand for a series of headlining shows with Frank Turner as support.

 February 21, 2025: Release of "Spaceman in Tulsa" Single

-On February 21, 2025, Counting Crows released a new single, "Spaceman in Tulsa", to announce the release date for their upcoming album.
+On February 21, 2025, Counting Crows released a new single, "Spaceman in Tulsa", to announce the release date for their upcoming album "Butter Miracle, The Complete Sweets!".

-May 9, 2025: Release Date for Butter Miracle, The Complete Sweets!
+May 9, 2025: Release of Butter Miracle, The Complete Sweets!